 A grant from Voices for Healthy Kids was used to hire a short-term campaign coordinator to organize a coalition of supporters, oversee research, advise on strategy, navigate the budget process and coordinate educational outreach to the county.
 The coordinator, Katie Hatt, not only had broad policy and organizing experience at the county and state level, she was also a long-time bicycle advocate.

 One of the first tasks was to build a coalition that went far beyond the voices the county typically hears from on transportation issues.
-It included public health interests, such as the the American Heart Association; the walking and bicycling groups Our Street Minneapolis and the Bicycle Coalition of Minnesota, housing interests, including the Minneapolis High Rise Council; and environmental interests like the Sierra Club, and the senior organization AARP
+It included public health interests, including the American Heart Association, walking and bicycling groups, including Our Street Minneapolis and the Bicycle Coalition of Minnesota, housing interests, including the Minneapolis High Rise Council, environmental interests, including the Sierra Club, and the senior organization AARP

-The second task was to create and coordinate messaging that supported not only the need for even more dollars for the safety fund than the $1 million proposed by the county, but also to strengthen the transportation safety policy measures tied to the fund.
-Key message points included the desire of more and more residents for safer opportunities to walk and bike, the fact that if spent right the fund could help reduce crashes, and the long term economic and social benefits that safer walking and bicycling paths would bring to the county.
+The second task was to create and coordinate messaging that supported not only the need for more dollars for the safety fund than the $1 million proposed by the county, but also strengthened the transportation safety policy measures tied to the fund.
+Key message points included the desire of more and more residents for safer opportunities to walk and bike, the fact that the fund could help reduce crashes, and the long term economic and social benefits that safer walking and bicycling paths would bring to the county.
 Storytelling around specific safety concerns in locations throughout the county was also employed.